 If you need something slightly different, we recently checked out several more of the best wireless and USB car chargers.
 It’s also worth investing in some quality cables.
 Cheap ones tend to break quite quickly, and Anker has long been our preferred brand for charging cables of all kinds.

-Best for Safety: SlimK Rechargeable LED Road Flares
+Best for Safety: Ecoangel Rechargeable LED Road Flares

 Obviously nobody wants to have a breakdown, or be involved in a road accident.
 If the worst does happen, though, you’ll want to warn other drivers to slow down and take extra care.

 Each of the three beacons has a magnetic base that lets you attach them to the hood, trunk, or roof of your vehicle.
 The higher they sit, the more visible they are to oncoming drivers.
-If you do choose to put them on the road, the flares are rated to withstand a 6000-pound vehicle driving over them.
+If you do choose to put them on the road, the flares are rated to withstand the weight of a vehicle driving over them.